nirsky/react-native-scaling-example/README.md

 or by multiplying everything with `PixelRatio.get()`._
 <br/><br/>
 Besides needing to do some calculation and having weird numbers around, pretty neat and easy, right?
-But little did you know..
-You show your designer how it looks on the tablet and he thinks the buttons are too big and the box's width should be reduced.
+...but still not perfect.
+What if you show your designer how it looks on the tablet and he thinks the buttons are too big and the box's width should be reduced.
 What can you do?
 If you reduce the viewports it will affect the iPhone as well.<br/>

 One option is to do something like HTML's `media-query` using [PixelRatio](https://facebook.github.io/react-native/docs/pixelratio.html).
 But as I said, I'm lazy and I don't want to write everything 2 or more times, what can I do?